-The Early Offer Guarantee enables eligible year 12 students to be offered an early and guaranteed place at the University of the Sunshine Coast in November.
-These offers are made prior to the release of year 12 results so students do not have to wait until the main QTAC offer round in January.
+The Early Offer Guarantee enables eligible Year 12 students to be offered an early and guaranteed place at the University of the Sunshine Coast in November.
+These offers are made prior to the release of Year 12 results, so students do not have to wait until the mid-January QTAC offer round.
 Early and guaranteed offers will be made to students based on approval from their school principal.

 - Enables the Principal to approve students they have assessed as having the necessary academic potential, talent and motivation to succeed at university for a guaranteed early offer to study at USC.

 - Builds tertiary aspirations for students who have the passion and motivation for further study but would benefit from additional academic skills development and preparation before commencing a Bachelor degree.
-This can be achieved through an alternative pathway such as Associate Degrees or the Tertiary Preparation Pathway (TPP).
+This can be achieved through pathways such as Associate Degrees, Diplomas or the Tertiary Preparation Pathway (TPP).

 - has a low unexplained absence record indicative of independent learning